samboy/ObHack/README.md

   a given number of frags or a time limit is reached.

 *Note that the Capture the Flag more is no longer available.
-For people who want CTF support, use the ObHack-8-Final tag/release of ObHack.*
+For people who want CTF support, use the ObHack-8-Final version of ObHack.*

 ### Adjustments